Diversity & Inclusion

 CHICAGO BOOTH STUDENT GROUPS THAT FOCUS ON DIVERSITY

 We have a number of student-led groups that focus on diversity and cultural awareness.
 Below are just a few:

-- African American MBA Association - The part-time joint AAMBAA group provides a students a platform for networking with peers and alumni, building community at Chicago Booth, providing information for diversity recruiting, and reaching out to the wider community through service projects.
+- Coalition of Minorities in Business - The Coalition of Minorities in Business (CMB) is a student-led organization that provides students a platform for networking with peers and alumni, building community at Chicago Booth, educating future business leaders on the benefits of diversity, and reaching out to the wider community through service projects.

-- Graduate Women in Business - Graduate Women in Business is a nonprofit student association organized to provide women of the Chicago Booth a forum for professional development and for mentoring and networking both within the school and in the community at large.
-Visit the group's Facebook page.
+- Graduate Women in Business - Graduate Women in Business is a nonprofit student association organized to provide women of Chicago Booth a forum for professional development and for mentoring and networking both within the school and in the community at large.
+Visit the group's webpage.